Gubad Gasimov

-Gubad Abdulla oglu Gasimov (Azerbaijani: Qubad Abdulla oğlu Qasımov; 1896-1993) was a Azerbaijani and Soviet musicologist, Honored Worker of Culture of the AzSSR (1968), Candidate of Historical Sciences (1949).
+Gubad Abdulla oglu Gasimov (Azerbaijani: Qubad Abdulla oğlu Qasımov; 1896-1993) was an Azerbaijani and Soviet musicologist, Honored Worker of Culture of the AzSSR (1968), Candidate of Historical Sciences (1949).

 Life

-He was born in the village of Kargabazar, Jabrayil district, Elizavetpol province.
-In 1928 he graduated from the historical department of the oriental studies faculty of Azerbaijan State University.
+Gasimov was born in the village of Kargabazar, Jabrayil district, Elizavetpol province.
+In 1928, he graduated from the historical department of the oriental studies faculty of Azerbaijan State University.
 In 1921-1939, he worked as a director of the Azerbaijan Telegraph Agency, head of department and executive secretary of the newspapers Kommunist, Yeni-El, Baku Rabochiy.
 In 1940-1944 he was a senior researcher at the research cabinet of music at the Baku Academy of Music.
 In 1945-1950 he was the scientific secretary of the Institute of Azerbaijani Art of the Academy of Sciences of the AzSSR.
 In 1945-1950 he was the scientific secretary of the Institute of Azerbaijani Art of the Academy of Sciences of the AzSSR.
 In 1951-1954 he was a lecturer (since 1954 an associate professor), since 1952 he was the head of the department, in 1953-1955 he was dean of the Higher Correspondence Pedagogical Institute.
 In 1955-1970 he was the head of the department of the history of Azerbaijani music, since 1971 he was a senior researcher at the Azerbaijan State University of Culture and Arts.
+He died in 1993.